-If a student is enrolled in course work on both campuses, both institutions, irrespective of the conditions of the programs or agreements, should report these students.
+If a student is enrolled in course work on both campuses, both institutions, irrespective of the conditions of the programs or

 For example: A student enrolled in a degree program at institution A and cross-enrolled in a course at (or being taught by) institution B would be reported as Admissions Status "1", "2", "3", etc. at institution A and as Admissions Status "X" at institution B.